VVSD-Charan/Implementations/JavaScript/Lexical Environment and Scope chain/README.md

 Lexical environment of b  ->  Lexical environment of a  ->  Lexical environment of global execution context -> NULL <br>

-<strong>Global execution context will not have a parent so , the pinter will always reference NULL.</strong>
+<strong>Global execution context will not have a parent so , the pinter will always reference NULL.</strong> <br>

+Scope chain is like a singly linked list where each lexical environment can access lexical environment of it's parent , but the reverse is not possible i.e a parent lexical environment cannot access lexical environment of its child.